rsksmart/devportal-1.0/guides/two-way-peg-app/pegout-common-errors.md

 ## This will be a guide to show common errors when using Liquality with 2 way peg app and how to fix them.

+### User Rejected Error

+This error occurs when the user starts connecting its wallet and for some reason cancels it.

 ![User Rejected error](/assets/img/guides/two-way-peg-app/liquality/common-errors/1-common-errors.png)

 This error occurs when the user starts connecting its wallet and for some reason cancels it.